 Bence P. Ölveczky

-The research in my lab focuses on the principles and mechanisms used by neural circuits to generate complex, learned behaviors.
-We are using the songbird as a model system, concentrating our efforts on understanding the process of vocal learning.
-By measuring from and manipulating the circuits involved in this process, we hope to arrive at a mechanistic description of how song learning is implemented by neurons and their connections.
+The research in my lab focuses on the principles and mechanisms by which neural circuits acquire and generate complex behaviors.
+We are using the rodent as a model system, concentrating our efforts on understanding the process of motor sequence learning.
+By measuring and manipulating activity in underlying circuits, we hope to arrive at a mechanistic description of how motor sequence are learned and produced by neurons and their connections.

 52 Oxford Street